Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Methods

 \subsection{Model Training}

 For the three tasks, we can optimize the combined objective function.

-where $\mathcal{L}_{i}^{(mlm)}$, $\mathcal{L}_{i}^{(tc)}$ and $\mathcal{L}_{i}^{(tmt)}$ are the objectives of three tasks respectively. $|\mathbb{D}|$ is the size of the dataset. $\Theta$ is the model parameter. $\lambda$ and $\mu$ are hyper-parameters to weight the influence of each task.
-The training loss is to sum the deviation of the cloze task, the deviation of triple classification and the deviation of title matching.
+where $\mathcal{L}_{i}^{(mlm)}$, $\mathcal{L}_{i}^{(tc)}$ and $\mathcal{L}_{i}^{(tmt)}$ are the objectives of three tasks respectively. $\mid D\mid$ is the size of the dataset. $\Theta$ is the model parameter.
+The training loss is to sum the deviation of the cloze task, the deviation of triple classification, and the deviation of title matching.
 We adopt the negative log-likelihood as the objective, as shown below.

-where $p^{(mlm)}(\cdot)$ represents the probabilities of true class of cloze test. $i$ denotes the indices of token.
+where $p^{(mlm)}(\cdot)$ represents the probabilities of the true class of the cloze test. $i$ denotes the indices of the token.

-where $p^{(tc)}(\cdot)$ represents the probabilities of true class of triple classification tasks. $j$ denotes the indices of triple.
+where $p^{(tc)}(\cdot)$ represents the probabilities of the true class of triple classification tasks. $j$ denotes the indices of triple.

-where $p^{(tmt)}(\cdot)$ represents the probabilities of true class of title matching task.
+where $p^{(tmt)}(\cdot)$ represents the probabilities of the true class of title matching task.

+As shown in Algorithm 1, this model first initializes the random number generator in line 1.
+Then, this model iterates over all samples during model training.
+In lines 4-6, this model randomly modifies the title based on equation \eqref{replace2}.
+In lines 7-9, this model randomly modifies triples based on equation \eqref{replace}.
+This model randomly masks tokens in line 10.
+In line 11, we collect samples to form the batch input.
+In line 13, this model generates the BERT representation.
+In line 15, this model calculates the loss function for the 3 subtasks.
+Then, we can update the model parameters using an optimization algorithm.

+We briefly discuss the asymptotic complexity of our approach.
+For simplicity, we assume all hidden dimension is $\rho$ and that the complexity of matrix($\rho \times \rho$)-vector($\rho \times 1$) multiplication is $O(\rho^2)$.
+Calculating the BERT representation of takes $O(C_{bert})$.
+To randomly sample from $n$ triples and $m$ titles requires a random sampling operation, which takes $O(m+n)$.
+Computing the loss function requires a linear layer to reduce the vector dimension, which requires $O(k\rho^2)$.
+Thus, the total complexity is $O(C_{bert}+k\rho^2+n)$.
+BERT mainly consists of matrix-vector multiplication, so it takes $O(ml\rho^2)$ with optimized calculation, where $m$ is the number of matrix-vector multiplication and $l$ is the sequence length.
+The proposed method is still close to the computational complexity of BERT.
+Our proposed method does not change the computational cost of BERT, so the complexity of the method is low.